SiliconLabsSoftware/z-wave-nvm-migration-tool/README.md

+### RANDOM NOTES

+Some PR are not appearing in dashboard

 # Z-WAVE NVM TOOL
 The Z-Wave NVM3 tool simplifies the process of reading NVM3 data and converting it into a human-readable JSON format.
 It also provides functionality to upgrade NVM files to newer versions, facilitating controller migration while preserving Z-Wave network information.
 ****